 It is thought that the legendary character of Kaldi would have existed around A.D.
 850. This account coincides with the commonly held belief that coffee cultivation began in Ethiopia around the 9th-century.
 However, some believe that coffee was cultivated as early as A.D.
 575 in Yemen.

-The legend of Kaldi, his goats, and the monks suggests that coffee was discovered as a stimulant and as a beverage on the same day.
+The legend of Kaldi, his goats, and the monks suggest that coffee was discovered as a stimulant and as a beverage on the same day.
 However, it is far more likely that coffee beans were chewed as a stimulant for centuries before they were made into a beverage.

 The beans may have been ground and mixed with ghee (clarified butter) or with animal fat to form a thick paste.
 This would have been rolled into small balls then consumed as needed for energy on long journeys.